The Norms of India: How to Travel Confidently Among Different Cultural Norms

 It is very common for professionals in India to set their clocks forward by a few minutes to avoid being late, even by a second.

-While Indian people are very friendly, open and will welcome you into their homes, it is important to always ask before taking pictures of people or religious objects, and at private ceremonies or festivals.
+While Indian people are very friendly, open, and will welcome you into their homes, it is essential to always ask before taking pictures of people or religious objects and at private ceremonies or festivals.
 Many women, particularly Muslim women, are offended by being photographed.
 Please note that across the country photography is prohibited at airports, military installations, some bridges, and some religious sites.

 It’s complicated in India, where the guidelines vary from locale to locale.
-More often than not, a tip in India is money paid to get things done and not for something well done!
-In most restaurants a service charge is not included; a 10% tip is fine, 15% is considered generous.
+More often than not, a tip-in India is money paid to get things done and not for something well done!
+In most restaurants a service charge is not included; a 10% tip is fine, and 15% is considered generous.

 By following this simple, practical advice on what to expect and how to behave, you can avoid embarrassing your hosts and demonstrate awareness of the local customs and cultural norms of India.
 This will allow you to easily make friends as you travel India and have a wonderful journey.